CUHK-UAS-FUNDAMENTAL/open-source-SLAM-package/README.md

 <br/>

 In this project, we take more concern on the lidar or lidar-inertial fusion SLAM algorithm.
 The lidar SLAM mostly contains below sub-modules:
-* offline calibration
+* Offline calibration
 * Point cloud preprocessing & sensor data preprocessing
-* motion distortion compensation
+* Motion distortion compensation
 * Front-end lidar odometry or lidar-inertial odometry
 * Back-end optimization
 * Visualization